maxbahr/specflow-trx-to-html-action/README.md

 - **outputHtmlPath**:

-  - _Description:_ Specifies the file path for the HTML file that will be generated as a result of processing the test results.
+  - _Description:_ Specifies the file path for the HTML file that will be generated as a result of processing the test. results.
   - _Required:_ No
   - _Default:_ 'output/result.html'

 - **reportTitle**:

-  - _Description:_ Specifies the name of the report title and main heading. results.
+  - _Description:_ Specifies the name of the report title and main heading.
   - _Required:_ No
   - _Default:_ 'Automation Test Report'

 - **onlySummary**:

   - _Description:_ Specifies whether to generate only execution and domain summary, excluding results of single tests.
-    results.
   - _Required:_ No
   - _Default:_ 'false'

 - **noLogs**:

   - _Description:_ Specifies whether to display tests with logs.
 If set to true, logs will not be included in the HTML report and the log display toggle will be disabled.
 This reduces file size.
-    results.
   - _Required:_ No
   - _Default:_ 'false'

 - **projectLogoSrc**:

-  - _Description:_ Specifies the URL of the image to be shown in the top right corner of the report. results.
+  - _Description:_ Specifies the URL of the image to be shown in the top right corner of the report.
   - _Required:_ No
   - _Default:_ 'false'